-Author has written 10 stories for Haruhi Suzumiya series, Furi Kuri: FLCL, Legend of Zelda, Katawa Shoujo, Fate/stay night, and Warcraft.
+Author has written 10 stories for Haruhi Suzumiya series, Furi Kuri: FLCL, Legend of Zelda, Katawa Shoujo, Fate/stay night, Warcraft, and Mega Man.

 May 29th, 2012

 Recently, two items of microfiction were removed from my account by Fanfiction.net, as they apparently constitute infractions.
 Now, no reason was given to me in the e-mails notifying me of these removals as to why the removing is done, but I'm going to assume it relates to the guidelines concerning submission of extremely short content.
 I suppose I now know just how short the items must be to be considered infractions.
 Very well.
 That being said, I do object to the resolution method this website's administrative body has taken up, which is to remove offending items with neither warning nor explanation, and to further impose a temporary closure on submissions through my account.
 The ban applies until May 31st, 9:50 P.M., which means that in my very first week of my return to fanfiction, I am being prohibited from executing on my update schedule.
 Rest assured, the writing itself has continued, but unless I can get the ban lifted somehow, the updates will all have to wait until Thursday night to drop.

 The Ricky Controversy Method (As of May 24th, 2012)